 Galatians 6:1 – “Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.”

-The truly spiritual person will pick up their fallen brother or sister, encourage them to keep going and not quit.
+The truly spiritual person will pick up their fallen brother or sister, encourage them to keep going and not quit or give up.
 It’s the devil’s job to kick us when we’re down, beat us up, and get us to give up.
 He’s the accuser of the brethern (Revelation 12:10).
 Far too often, we become his emissaries and the accuser of the brethern along with him.

 Romans 8:33-34 – “Who shall lay any thing to the charge of God’s elect?
 It is God that justifies.
 Who is he that condemneth?
 It is Christ that died, yea rather, that is risen again, who is even at the right hand of God, who also makes intercession for us.”

-Romans 14:4 – “Who are you to judge another’s servant?
-To his own master he stands or falls.
-Indeed, he will be made to stand, for God is able to make him stand.”
+Romans 14:4 – “Who art thou that judgest another man’s servant? to his own master he standeth or falleth.
+Yea, he shall be holden up: for God is able to make him stand.”

 In Mark 16:7, after Jesus rose from the dead, Mary was told, “Go, tell His disciples and Peter.”
 Don’t forget Peter, the Master isn’t finished with him yet.
-Peter’s denial was worse than any sin of the flesh but Jesus continued to use him.
+Peter’s denial was worse than any sin of the flesh we could ever commit, yet Jesus continued to use him.
 In fact, Peter was the one in Acts 2:14 who preached the first sermon on the day of Pentecost, where 3,000 were saved and the other disciples stood with him in full support – just fifty days after Passover.